ToniWonKanobi/theoveranalyzed.net/posts/2015/7/6/leaving-squarespace-part-iii-making-camel-my-own.md

 Title: Leaving Squarespace Part III: Making Camel My Own
 Date: 2015-07-06 10:27
 Description: Casey Liss's Camel made for excellent starting point for this blog.
 I added some extra things to make it my own.
-Tags: Meta, Camel
+Tags: Meta, Camel, Leaving Squarespace
 Image: http://d.pr/i/1d63D+

-<p><em class="topStory">When I started trying to figure out Camel, all I knew was that it was going to be both more open and easier to tweak than Squarespace.
+<p><em class="topStory">This is the final post in the series entitled <a href="tags/Leaving%20Squarespace" title="Posts tagged 'Leaving Squarespace'">Leaving Squarespace</a>.
+If you haven't already done so, you should read the <a href="/2015/6/17/leaving-squarespace-part-I-getting-started-with-camel" title="Link to Part I of 'Leaving Squarespace'">first</a> and <a href="/2015/6/26/leaving-squarespace-part-ii-modifying-files-to-play-nice-with-camel" rel="previous" title="Link to the second post in the series 'Leaving Squarespace'">second</a> posts in the series before reading this post.
+When I started trying to figure out Camel, all I knew was that it was going to be both more open and easier to tweak than Squarespace.
 Little did I know that I would discover several additional 'extras' that would make my version of Camel the perfect blogging platform for me.
-As always, check Roger Stringer's thorough post <a href="http://www.sitepoint.com/deploying-camel-js-blog-heroku/" title="Roger Stringer's post on how to set Camel up">here</a> for more in-depth information, such as how to install <code>npm</code> and <code>node</code>.</em></p>
+As always, check Roger Stringer's thorough post <a href="http://www.sitepoint.com/deploying-camel-js-blog-heroku/" title="Roger Stringer's post on how to setup Camel">here</a> for more in-depth information, such as how to install <code>npm</code> and <code>node</code>.</em></p>

-# Updating Camel's Default Dependencies
+### Updating Camel's Default Dependencies

 Before starting with the rest of the post, you should update Camel's version of `markdown-it` to the latest version available on [npmjs][npmjs].
 This is crucial because several plugins discussed in this post require a newer version than what Camel comes with [by default][github].